NyternLabs/Downloads/README.md

-# Client-Downloads
+# Client Downloads
-Find the downloads to the Nytern Client in this repository
+We house the Nytern Installers on this repository, Feel free to view the Releases tab to download Nytern